jberkenbilt/qfs/README.md

 * If you exclude a directory and include something below the directory, the directory itself will not be included, so its permissions will not be tracked.
 This is not necessarily a problem.
 * At present, pulling contents into read-only directories will not work.
+* The `push -save-site site file.tar.gz` and `pull -site-file file.tar.gz` features are not implemented because the are complex, error-prone, and probably not necessary.
+If time proves that to be correct, I will remove it from the main documentation and add it to a separate section.
+  Otherwise, I will implement it.

 # CLI